Registration for this course is open until Wednesday, 15.04.2026 23:59.

 Strict no cheating policy

-You may discuss the assignments with other students, but you are not allowed to collaborate with others on the solution.
+You may discuss the assignments with other students, but you are not allowed to collaborate on the solutions.
 Your solution should be original and not an existing solution (e.g., from someone else, the internet, LLMs, etc).
-All submissions will be automatically checked for plagiarism, as we have a strict no-cheating policy.
-If we find a case of plagiarism, we will assign zero points.
+All submissions will be automatically checked for plagiarism due to our strict no-cheating policy.
+If we find plagiarism, we will assign 0 points.
 If you ever get stuck, you can ask questions in the forum or participate in the exercise lessons.
 We invite you to help fellow students who have asked questions, but avoid giving away the solution.
 Nobody likes spoilers :)

 Regardless, the course is designed in such a way that by cheating, you guarantee your failure on the final project and oral exam.